awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-targetgroup-targetdescription.md

-# Elastic Load Balancing TargetGroup TargetDescription<a name="aws-properties-elasticloadbalancingv2-targetgroup-targetdescription"></a>
+# Elastic Load Balancing V2 TargetDescription<a name="aws-properties-elasticloadbalancingv2-targetgroup-targetdescription"></a>

-`TargetDescription` is a property of the [AWS::ElasticLoadBalancingV2::TargetGroup](aws-resource-elasticloadbalancingv2-targetgroup.md) resource that specifies a target to add to an Elastic Load Balancing target group\.
+The `TargetDescription` property of the [AWS::ElasticLoadBalancingV2::TargetGroup](aws-resource-elasticloadbalancingv2-targetgroup.md) resource specifies a target to add to a target group\.

-## Syntax<a name="w4ab1c21c10d129c29c19b5"></a>
+## Syntax<a name="w13ab1c21c10d138c31c19b5"></a>

 ### JSON<a name="aws-properties-elasticloadbalancingv2-targetgroup-targetdescription-syntax.json"></a>